onqtam/headjack/docs/why/UNSURE.md

 > "It is inescapable that every culture must negotiate with technology, whether it does so intelligently or not.
 A bargain is struck in which technology giveth and technology taketh away." - [Neil Postman](https://www.azquotes.com/quote/732989)

+> "We should not assume that experts are the only ones who have a right to express themselves on questions affecting the organization of society." - [Why Socialism? by Albert Einstein](https://monthlyreview.org/2009/05/01/why-socialism/#:~:text=we%20should%20not%20assume%20that%20experts%20are%20the%20only%20ones%20who%20have%20a%20right%20to%20express%20themselves%20on%20questions%20affecting%20the%20organization%20of%20society.)

+> "You do not rise to the level of your goals.
+You fall to the level of your systems." - [James Clear](https://www.goodreads.com/quotes/9536717-you-do-not-rise-to-the-level-of-your-goals)

+> "Be the designer of your world and not merely the consumer of it." - [James Clear](https://www.goodreads.com/quotes/9634706-be-the-designer-of-your-world-and-not-merely-the)

+> "You don’t have to be the victim of your environment.
+You can also be the architect of it." - [James Clear](https://www.goodreads.com/quotes/9725529-you-don-t-have-to-be-the-victim-of-your-environment)

+> "“Disciplined” people are better at structuring their lives in a way that does not require heroic willpower and self-control.
+In other words, they spend less time in tempting situations." - [James Clear](https://www.goodreads.com/quotes/9941975-when-scientists-analyze-people-who-appear-to-have-tremendous-self-control)

+> "Nature does nothing uselessly." - [Aristotle](https://www.goodreads.com/quotes/32921-nature-does-nothing-uselessly)

+> "Knowing yourself is the beginning of all wisdom." - [Aristotle](https://www.goodreads.com/quotes/3102-knowing-yourself-is-the-beginning-of-all-wisdom)

+> "You can't learn in school what the world is going to do next year." - [Henry Ford](https://www.goodreads.com/quotes/23497-you-can-t-learn-in-school-what-the-world-is-going)

+> "Brains operate...not by logic but by pattern recognition.
+This process is not precise, as is logic and mathematics.
+Instead, it trades off specificity and precision, if necessary, to increase its range.
+It is likely, for example, that early human thought proceeded by metaphor, which, even with the late acquisition of precise means such as logic and mathematical thought, continues to be a major source of imagination and creativity in adult life." - [Gerald Edelman](https://www.goodreads.com/quotes/7704253-brains-operate-not-by-logic-but-by-pattern-recognition-this-process)

+> "Hayek made a quite fruitful suggestion, made contemporaneously by the psychologist Donald Hebb, that whatever kind of encounter the sensory system has with the world, a corresponding event between a particular cell in the brain and some other cell carrying the information from the outside word must result in reinforcement of the connection between those cells.
+These day, this is known as a Hebbian synapse, but von Hayek quite independently came upon the idea.
+I think the essence of his analysis still remains with us." - [Gerald Edelman](https://www.azquotes.com/quote/1457170)

+> "Since the idea that modification of synaptic function can provide a basis for memory arose shortly after the first anatomical description of the synapse a number of models (Hebb 1949 . .
+Hayek 1952 . .
+Kendel 1981) have been proposed in which various cognitive activities are represented by combinations of the firing patterns of individual neurons." - [Gerald Edelman](https://www.azquotes.com/quote/1457174)

+> "What we observe is not nature itself, but nature exposed to our method of questioning." - [Werner Heisenberg](https://www.goodreads.com/quotes/64760-what-we-observe-is-not-nature-itself-but-nature-exposed)

+> "My 1 repeated learning in life: "There Are No Adults" Everyone's making it up as they go along.
+Figure it out yourself, and do it." - [Naval Ravikant](https://twitter.com/naval/status/16258463969)

+> "Beneath this mask is more than flesh, beneath this mask is an idea." - [V for Vendetta, by Alan Moore](https://www.goodreads.com/author/quotes/6217739.Allan_F_Moore)

+> "You may not be interested in memes, but memes are interested in you." - [Sven Schnieders](https://twitter.com/SvenSchnieders/status/1717838832798703962)